JetBrains/intellij-sdk-docs/basics/action_system.md

 A menu action will be shown in the UI location specified in the registration.
 A toolbar action will display its enabled (or selected) icon, depending on the user interaction.

-When an action is disabled, the `AnAction.actionPerformed()` will not be called.
+When an action is disabled `AnAction.actionPerformed()` will not be called.
 Toolbar actions will display their respective icons for the disabled state.
 The visibility of a disabled action in a menu depends on whether the host menu (e.g. "ToolsMenu") containing the action has the `compact` attribute set.
 See [Grouping Actions](#grouping-actions) for more information about the `compact` attribute, and the visibility of menu actions.